nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-to-91.md

 Nuxeo provide a backward compatibility mechanism, but it could be not accurate.

 Previous automatic versioning mechanisms were removed or upgraded to new system:
-- file manager and bulk edit don't automatic version since 9.1, you could put back this behavior by contributing a new rule and use [source]({{page page='versioning#source-based-versioning'}}) parameter to restrict versioning to this functionalities (for instance use: `fileimporter-{name-of-your-importer}` or `bulkEdit`)
+- file manager and bulk edit don't automatically version documents since 9.1, you could put back this behavior by contributing a new rule and use [source]({{page page='versioning#source-based-versioning'}}) parameter to restrict versioning to this functionalities (for instance use: `fileimporter-{name-of-your-importer}` or `bulkEdit`)
 - drive is not responsible of automatic versioning anymore.
 The last contributor rule is now a default policy, and delay rule is introduced by drive and rely on [source]({{page page='versioning#source-based-versioning'}}) parameter mechanism.

 {{#> callout type='note' }}